d4rken-org/permission-pilot/PRIVACY_POLICY.md

 ## Preamble

-"Permission Pilot" has no internet permission and does not share user data with 3rd parties.
+"Permission Pilot" does not share user data with 3rd parties.

 Send a [quick mail](mailto:support@darken.eu) if you have questions.